Milton Brown (politician): Biography

 Brown was born in Lebanon, Ohio.
 After growing up, he moved to Nashville, Tennessee.
 He married Sarah F. Jackson on January 21, 1835, and they had seven children, four boys and three girls.

 Career

 Brown studied law and was admitted to the Tennessee bar and began his practice in Paris, Tennessee, but later, he moved south to Jackson, Tennessee.

 In 1835 Brown became a judge of the chancery court of west Tennessee and held this position until he was elected as a Whig to the Twenty-seventh Congress, representing the twelfth district.
-He served in that Capacity from March 4, 1841 to March 3, 1843.
-Reelected to the two succeeding Congresses representing the eleventh district, he served from March 4, 1843 to March 4, 1847.
+He served in that capacity from March 4, 1841, to March 3, 1843.
+Reelected to the two succeeding Congresses representing the eleventh district, he served from March 4, 1843, to March 4, 1847.

-Brown was one of the founders of two Universities: Southwestern University, which became Union University), and of Lambuth College, both in Jackson, Tennessee.
+Brown was one of the founders of two universities: Southwestern Baptist University, which became Union University, and of Lambuth College, both in Jackson, Tennessee.
 He also served as president of the Mississippi Central & Tennessee Railroad Co. from 1854 to 1856, and as president of the Mobile & Ohio Railroad Co. from 1856 to 1871.